indrimuska/angular-switcher/README.md

 Parameter | Type | Description
 ---|---|---
-ng-model | `string` | Assignable angular expression to data-bind to. true-value | `expression` | The value to which the expression should be set when selected (default: `true`). false-value | `expression` | The value to which the expression should be set when not selected (default: `false`). true-label | `string` | HTML expression label assigned to the selected value (default: `On`).
+ng-model | `string` | Assignable angular expression to data-bind to. ng-disabled | `expression` | If the expression is truthy, it disable the switcher. true-value | `expression` | The value to which the expression should be set when selected (default: `true`). false-value | `expression` | The value to which the expression should be set when not selected (default: `false`). true-label | `string` | HTML expression label assigned to the selected value (default: `On`).